Seacuterie board: charcuterie ideas for seafood lovers

 What is a seacuterie board?

 A seacuterie board is a food board (although not necessarily a charcuterie board in the strictest definition) that features seafood.
-This seafood party platter is a great alternative that will delight all your guests, especially those who are pescatarians or don’t particularly eat red meat.
+This seafood party platter, which is also playfully called a “surf board” or a “shark cuterie board,” is a great alternative that will delight all your guests, especially those who are pescatarians or don’t particularly eat red meat.

 It’s up to you if you’d like to serve the seafood raw or cooked.
 Cooked seafood can be prepared a day or two in advance, but must be refrigerated and reheated as necessary.
-Raw seafood should be prepared just prior to serving and served on a chilled platter and out of the sun as much as possible.
+Raw seafood should be prepared just prior to serving and served on a chilled platter with ice (ideally food-safe dry ice packs to prevent leaking) and out of the sun as much as possible.
+The most important thing is to keep raw seafood cold and fresh!

 If you need some specific seafood platter ideas, here is a list of different components you can include on your seafood board.